mckinsey/vizro/vizro-core/docs/pages/tutorials/first-dashboard.md

 You should see a return output of the form `x.y.z`.

+!!! warning "What could go wrong?"

+    If you are following this tutorial in a Jupyter Notebook, you need to restart the kernel each time you evaluate the code.
+If you do not, you will see error messages such as "Components must uniquely map..." because those components already exist from the previous evaluation.

 ### 3. Create your first dashboard

-Paste the following example into a notebook cell, run it, and view the generated dashboard by typing `localhost:8050` into your browser.
+Paste the following example into a Notebook cell, run it, and view the generated dashboard by typing `localhost:8050` into your browser.

 !!! example "Dashboard Configuration Syntaxes"
     === "Code for the cell"